tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 &#x200B;

 I fumbled it out of my pocket.
-I answered the call, hearing Jonathan’s voice for a brief second.
+I answered the call, hearing John's voice for a brief second.

 “I’m about five-six minutes away, I’m-“